nowakowskir/php-jwt/README.md

 ### Creating new token with not before date (nbf)

 You may need to define date before which your token should not be valid.
-To do so, you need to provide timestamp of not before date into token's payload under ```exp``` key.
+To do so, you need to provide timestamp of not before date into token's payload under ```nbf``` key.

 ```
 $tokenDecoded = new TokenDecoded([], ['nbf' => time() + 1000]);